Dishonest Assistance and Knowing Receipt: The Case of David Rasif

 Knowing receipt refers to the receiving of assets by a third party who knows that the assets are ill-gotten property originating from a breach of trust or fiduciary duty.
-Specifically, to sustain an action for knowing receipt, the plaintiff must prove the following matters:
+Specifically, to sustain an action for knowing receipt, the claimant (previously known as the “plaintiff”) must prove the following matters:

-- the disposal of the plaintiff’s assets in breach of fiduciary duty or trust;
+- the disposal of the claimant’s assets in breach of fiduciary duty or trust;

-- the beneficial receipt by the defendant of assets which are traceable as representing the assets of the plaintiff; and
+- the beneficial receipt by the defendant of assets which are traceable as representing the assets of the claimant; and

 - knowledge on the part of the defendant that the assets he received are traceable to a breach of fiduciary duty.

 In an action for knowing receipt, the victim sues the third party who receives the assets in question as a result of the wrongdoing of the primary wrongdoer.

 What Are the Remedies Available to the Victim?

 Rogues tend not to hang around after their crimes.
 Hence, victims often have no choice but to try to recover their property from the involved third party.

 For an action of dishonest assistance, the court sometimes allow the victim to recover the value of the misused property or funds, or to order compensation to be paid by the third party.